return to Home page

 Tifereth Israel (Glory of Israel) began in 1850 when Rabbi Isidor Kalisch and 47 families left the city's first synagogue, the then Orthodox Anshe Chesed.
 They rented quarters in downtown Cleveland.

-In 1855 the congregation moved to its own small building on Huron Road, also downtown.
+In 1855 the congregation moved to its own small building on Huron Road and Miami (now East Sixth) Street, also downtown.
 In 1861 this building was remodeled.
 Families could now sit together in pews.
 An organ was installed.

 Huron Road Temple